Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Variants of Self-Attention

 \item \textbf{Grouped Query Attention \cite{ainslie2023gqa}:} This mechanism groups queries into several partitions and computes attention separately within each group, reducing computational overhead and memory usage while maintaining sufficient representation capacity.

 \item \textbf{Linear Attention \cite{katharopoulos2020transformers}:} A variation of attention that applies a simple positive feature map (e.g., ReLU+1) to both queries and keys, enabling the approximation of traditional attention with linear time complexity while maintaining expressiveness.
+It has a hardware efficient variety such as lightning attention \cite{li2025minimax}, but we analyze the common linear attention, due to its generalizability.

 \item \textbf{Sliding Window Attention \cite{beltagy2020longformer}:} Instead of attending to the full sequence, sliding window attention restricts attention computation to a fixed-size local window around each token, significantly reducing complexity for long sequences.